Skip to main content

 Step 6: Place the Film in Water

-Lay the Hydrokon film on the water's surface with the printed side facing up.
-Allow it to hydrate for about 60 seconds.
+Lay the Hydrokon film on the water with the printed side facing up.
+Allow the film to hydrate for approximately 60–75 seconds.
+Hydrokon generally performs best around 90°F, with soak time adjusted as conditions require.

 Step 7: Activate the Film